IBM-Cloud/docs-services/services/simplicite/index.md

 It brings:

-* A comprehensive business engine that dynamically processes your business models (objets, workflows, rules, , rights, reporting, ...).
+* A comprehensive business engine that dynamically processes your business models (objects, workflows, rules, rights, reporting, ...).
 * A full-featured generic web user interface (and its simplified mobile variant).
 * Various generic APIs and integration facilities (JSON/REST and XML/SOAP webservices and their wrapper libs, I/O interface, ...).